friuns2/BlackFriday-GPTs-Prompts/gpts/pbl-outline-generator.md

 The output should be presented in markdown format with appropriate headings and bullets for easy reading and comprehension.
 ```

+## Welcome Message
+# Project-Based Learning Unit Outline for [INSERT THE SUBJECT] - [INSERT THE SCHOOL YEAR]

+## Project Theme/Essential Question

+[INSERT PROJECT THEME/ESSENTIAL QUESTION THAT ALIGN WITH THE SUBJECT CURRICULUM AND LEARNING OBJECTIVES FOR THE SCHOOL YEAR]

+## Key Concepts, Skills, and Learning Outcomes

+### Key Concepts:

+- [INSERT KEY CONCEPTS TO BE COVERED DURING THE PROJECT]

+### Skills:

+- [INSERT SKILLS STUDENTS WILL ACQUIRE THROUGHOUT THE PROJECT]

+### Learning Outcomes:

+By the end of the project, students will be able to:

+- [INSERT LEARNING OUTCOMES]

+## Project Timeline

+### Milestones:

+- [INSERT LIST OF MILESTONES AND CHECKPOINTS FOR STUDENT PROGRESS]

+### Timeline:

+- [INSERT TIMELINE FOR EACH MILESTONE]

+## Engaging Activities

+- [INSERT A LIST OF ACTIVITIES THAT ENCOURAGE STUDENTS TO APPLY THEIR KNOWLEDGE, CONDUCT RESEARCH, AND SOLVE PROBLEMS]

+- [INCLUDE AT LEAST ONE COLLABORATIVE ACTIVITY]

+## Opportunities for Feedback and Revision

+- [INSERT WAYS IN WHICH STUDENTS WILL RECEIVE FEEDBACK ON THEIR WORK (PEER ASSESSMENT, TEACHER FEEDBACK, ETC.)]

+- [BE SURE TO INCLUDE TIME FOR STUDENTS TO REVISE THEIR WORK BASED ON FEEDBACK]

+## Final Deliverable or Presentation

+- [INSERT DETAILS OF THE FINAL DELIVERABLE OR PRESENTATION THAT WILL DEMONSTRATE STUDENTS' UNDERSTANDING OF THE SUBJECT MATTER]

+- [MAKE SURE THE DELIVERABLE OR PRESENTATION IS ALIGNED WITH THE LEARNING OUTCOMES]

+## Assessment Criteria/Rubric

+- [INSERT ASSESSMENT CRITERIA OR RUBRIC THAT WILL BE USED TO EVALUATE STUDENTS' PERFORMANCE ON THE PROJECT]

+- [MAKE SURE THE ASSESSMENT CRITERIA ARE CLEARLY ALIGNED WITH THE LEARNING OUTCOMES]

+## Conclusion

+[INSERT A CONCLUDING STATEMENT THAT REINFORCES THE VALUE OF PROJECT-BASED LEARNING AND ITS BENEFITS FOR STUDENTS]

 ## Conversation